 This implies that the following centroid-based objective represents an upper-bound on our original objective:

-For a known size $B$, this defines an asymmetric K-Means clustering problem.
-A solution can be efficiently computed using extremely fast Euclidean K-Means packages be treating each data point as two separate vectors $\phi(d) \oplus \psi(q)$ and $\psi(q) \oplus \phi(d)$ where $\oplus$ is concatenation.
+For known $B$, this search defines an asymmetric K-Means clustering problem.
+A solution can be efficiently computed using extremely fast Euclidean K-Means packages be treating each data point as two separate vectors $\phi(d) \oplus \psi(q)$ and $\psi(q) \oplus \phi(d)$, where $\oplus$ is concatenation.

-\paragraph{Cluster Embeddings.} Since clustering is performed before training, we do not have dense encoders for $\phi$ and $\psi$ when constructing the groups.
+\paragraph{Cluster Embeddings.} Since clustering is performed before training, we do not have dense encoders $\phi$ and $\psi$ when constructing the groups.
 Borrowing methods from hard-negative mining~\citep{robinson2021contrastivehn} we can replace the $\phi$ and $\psi$ with a simpler embedding model when constructing groups.
 We experiment with a sparse vector representation and with pretrained dense representations, settling on GTR \citep{ni2021gtr}, a popular and generic text embedding model.

 \paragraph{Filtering False Negatives.}